melezhik/jam/README.md

-pjam
+# pjam
-===

 Smart [pinto](https://github.com/thaljef/Pinto) glue.

 pjam is glue between pinto and your [scm](https://en.wikipedia.org/wiki/Revision_control).
 See an example further on how one can use pjam and pinto to build [perl](http://www.perl.org/) applications.

-prerequisites
+# prerequisites
-===
 pinto client should be installed, pjam should be run on the same environment as pinto does.
 PINTO_REPOSITORY_ROOT and PINTO_EDITOR should be set as shown in example.

-example
-===

-First of all  checkout and install pjam from git repository:
+# installation

     gem install pjam --pre

-For the sake of simplicity let's take a simple [Module::Build](http://search.cpan.org/perldoc?Module%3A%3ABuild) based project, we gonna build with pinto. cat Build.PL:

-    #!/usr/bin/perl
-    use Module::Build;
-    use strict;
-    my $build = Module::Build->new(
-        module_name       => "HelloWorld::App",
-        dist_author       => 'Alexey Melezhik / melezhik@gmail.com',
-        license          => 'perl',
-        configure_requires => { 'Module::Build' => '0' },
-        requires         => {
-          'version'    => '0',
-          'DBD::mysql' => '>= 4.0.21',
-          'DBI' => '0',
-        },

-        dist_abstract => 'Hello World Application',
-    );

-    $build->create_build_script();

-As you can see there are some prerequisites - version, DBD::mysql, DBI - we will let pinto to take care about all of them.
-Also, let's say we store our project source code in our favourite scm, for the example given it is [SVN](http://subversion.tigris.org), pjam now in prototype stage, but in the future more scms may be supported, of-course I like [git](http://git-scm.com/) too :))

-    mkdir pjam-projects
-    cd pjam-projects
-    mkdir hello-world-example
-    cd  hello-world-example
-    svn co http://your-svn-repository/apps/HelloWorldApp/trunk HelloWorldApp/trunk
+# conventions and limitations
+- sources should be strored in subversion SCM

+# usage

+Full explanation can be found in [wiki pages](https://github.com/melezhik/jam/wiki/Inroduction-to-pjam).
+This is brief introduction.

+Let's say we have perl project and we want to create full distribution of them, ready to deploy, holding all the dependencies.
+For the sake of simplicity, we in the example given there are 2 components of our project - application and library, in real life we of course have much more elements.

-    ls -l HelloWorldApp/trunk
+    pinto@pinto:~/jam/example/hello-world-example$ ls -1
-    -rw-r--r-- 1 pinto pinto     1792 Jul  9 12:38 Build.PL
-    drwxr-xr-x 4 pinto pinto     4096 Jul  8 15:54 lib

-pjam is directory based tool, it mean you should point a directory to to make it work:

-    pjam -p ./hello-world-example

-Okay, I had it almost right, but I "forget" about some tiny configuration file for pjam may glue things correctly.
-This is pjam json file. cat ./hello-world-example/pjam.json
+    HelloWorldApp
+    HelloWorldLib

+Both directories holds source code follows [cpan distribution](http://www.dagolden.com/index.php/1173/what-tools-should-you-use-to-create-a-cpan-distribution/) format.
+First of all let create pjam configuration file which describe the process of compiling and distribution. cat ./hello-world-example/pjam.json

     {
         "stack" : "hello-world-example-stack",
-        "application": "HelloWorldApp/trunk",
+        "application": "HelloWorldApp",
         "sources": [
-            "HelloWorldApp/trunk",
+            "HelloWorldApp",
+            "HelloWorldLib"
         ]
     }

 The configuration data are pretty self-explanatory.
 But let's clarify some of parameters.
-Sources - is array of directories where source code comes from.
-Right now there is only one source - application source code, but there might be more, what if we want more libraries on which our application code may depend on ?
-It's easy to add one:

-    svn co http://your-svn-repository/apps/HelloWorldLib/tags/version-0.0.2 HelloWorldLib/latest-version

-Now we need to add new source to pjam json file. cat ./hello-world-example/pjam.json

-    {
-        "stack" : "hello-world-example-stack",
-        "application": "HelloWorldApp/trunk",
-        "sources": [
-            "HelloWorldLib/latest-version",
-            "HelloWorldApp/trunk"
-        ]
-    }
+- `sources` - is array of directories where source code ( parts to get build and compiled together ) resides.

-It is necessarily to say, that _elements in "sources" are processed in order_, if one source code "A" is depended on other "B", than "A" should be followed by "B" in "sources" list.
+It is necessarily to say, that _elements in `sources` are processed in order_, if element "A" is depended on other elemet "B", than "A" should be followed by "B" in `sources` list.

-Application parameter points to the directory that will be choosen to make distibutive from.
+- an `application` parameter points to the `application source directory' - the one that will be choosen to make distibutive from.
-After all the distribuitve will hold all dependencies taken from "sources" list + source code in application "directory"
+So all other elements in `sources` array may be treated as `exeternal' dependencies.
+`application source directory' should be also in the `sources` list.

-And finally the stack parameter points certain pinto stack when adding/pulling dependencies to pinto.
-Of-course we should create it before:
+- And finally the `stack` parameter points certain pinto stack to add dependencies to.
+Of course we should create it before:

     pinto new hello-world-example-stack

-Now, let's try our smart pjam glue to build our application:
+Now it's time to give a try to pjam to create distributive:

     export PINTO_EDITOR=cat
-    export PINTO_REPOSITORY_ROOT=/home/pinto/repo2/
+    export PINTO_REPOSITORY_ROOT=/home/pinto/repo/

     pjam -p ./hello-world-example